-Q1: For grant projects that are approved and funded by the BWSR Board, when can work begin on those grant projects?
+Q1: For watershed allocations that are approved and funded by the BWSR Board, when can work begin under those grants?

 Q2: In the BWSR grant payment schedule, does the first 50% of the funds need to be spent or encumbered to receive the next 40% payment?

 A: Yes, the first 50% of the funds must be expended before requesting or receiving the next payment.
 For information regarding the payment schedule, please see the BWSR Grants Manual: http://www.bwsr.state.mn.us/grants/manual/#/Grant Reimbursement/43/top

 Q3: Is there a spending limit for administration cost or technical costs?

 A: No, there are no specific spending limits per grant budget category.
 However, costs must be reasonable, direct, and necessary.
 The grant agreement includes a clause that requires grantees to minimize administration costs.
 Grantees should ensure costs are allocated to the appropriate budget category.